stephensyl/cuprod_web/README.md

 Domain Name:Cornellmusicproduction.com (going for $12 a year)

-Standard Website Features: About the officers page, Contact us
+Standard Website Features: About the officers page, Contact us and more

 What we might need to integrate on our website:Instagram following integration and Embedding soundcloud/spotify